-Archeologist believes that the ceramics from Cihuatan have a strong resemblance with those styles from Veracruz, on the Gulf Coast of Mexico; therefore, they may have originated from them.
+Archeologists believe that the ceramics from Cihuatan have a strong resemblance with those from Veracruz on the Gulf Coast of Mexico; therefore, they may have originated from them.

 Cihuatan El Salvador.

-Cihuatan was one of the first cities created after the collapse of the Maya; it was built on a low hill in the center of the Acelhuate Valley near the Lempa River.
+Cihuatan was one of the first cities created after the Maya collapse; it was built on a low hill in the center of the Acelhuate Valley near the Lempa River.

 In essence, if you have the opportunity to visit Cihuatan, do it; it is one of the most spectacular archaeological sites in El Salvador.